Learn-by-doing/basic-browser-extension/README.md

 ## Make a Change

 Open the project folder in your preferred text editor and make some changes to the extension.
-When you're ready try out your changes, re-load the extension from the [chrome://extensions](chrome://extensions) page in your browser.
+When you're ready to try out your changes, re-load the extension from the [chrome://extensions](chrome://extensions) page in your browser.